 A model router classifies tasks before execution and dispatches them to the cheapest tier that still meets quality.

 Anthropic’s cache-read pricing is much lower than standard input pricing; OpenAI also offers cached-input discounts.
-Coding agents reuse the same repo files, standards, and architecture docs across many tasks — caching is the single highest-ROI knob you can turn.
+Coding agents reuse the same repo files, standards, and architecture docs across many tasks.
+Caching is the single highest-ROI knob you can turn.

-Doc updates, test generation, codebase migration suggestions, dependency upgrade plans, PR-backlog summaries — batch jobs are eligible for the 50% Batch API discount on both providers.
+Doc updates, test generation, codebase migration suggestions, dependency upgrade plans, PR-backlog summaries: batch jobs are eligible for the 50% Batch API discount on both providers.

 Coding agents get expensive when they read too much.
 Exclude `node_modules`, build artifacts, lockfiles when not needed, generated and minified files, large logs, binary assets, and irrelevant monorepo packages.
 A good context policy can cut tokens 30–70% in big repos.

-Limit by developer, repo, team, environment, model, and task category — and surface the live spend on a dashboard the team owns.
+Limit by developer, repo, team, environment, model, and task category, and surface the live spend on a dashboard the team owns.

 Claude Code is overkill for PR summaries, coding-standard checks, internal docs, test naming, Terraform explanations, SQL migration comments, API client boilerplate, and basic code-review suggestions.
 This is where OSS reduces spend without hurting DX.

-| Task | Default Route | Fallback |
+| Task | Default | Escalate when |

 |---|---|---|

-| PR summary | Local Qwen Coder | GPT-5.4 mini |
+| PR summary | Local / mini | Touches sensitive or large architectural change |

-| Unit tests | Local model | Claude Sonnet |
+| Unit test generation | Local coder model | Tests fail twice or coverage target missed |

-| Security review | Claude Sonnet | GPT-5.4 |
+| Security review | Sonnet / GPT-5 | Auth, crypto, payments, regulated code |

-| Architecture refactor | Claude Opus | GPT-5.5 |
+| Architecture refactor | Opus / GPT-5.5 | Always high-value; human approval required |

-CodeMesh is the working name for the hybrid AI coding platform we build with enterprise customers — open-source coding agents, self-hosted models, frontier APIs, and centralized governance, wired together so every coding task lands on the right model at the right cost under the right policy.
+CodeMesh is the working name for the hybrid AI coding platform we build with enterprise customers: open-source coding agents, self-hosted models, frontier APIs, and centralized governance, wired together so every coding task lands on the right model at the right cost under the right policy.

 We map current AI coding usage: Claude Code seats, Codex seats, API spend, CI/CD automation, PR-review traffic, dev workflows, repos, languages, and compliance requirements.
 The output is a cost map.